Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_07_view-tei.md

 };
 ```

 This receives a single node at a time and loops over its children, sending each of them to the dispatcher to ensure that they get routed to the rule that knows how to handle them.
-In this example all of the helper functions send their children there, and the `default` statement essentially throws away the original markup and just sends the children to the passthru rule for processing.
+In this example all of the helper functions send their children there as part of creating a new output element, and the `default` statement essentially throws away the original markup and just sends the children to the passthru rule for processing, without creating a new output element.

 `typeswitch` expressions are namespace aware, so `case element(p)` will normally match a `<p>` element in no namespace.
 The exception is that if you have declared a default element namespace, `typeswitch` will match only `<p>` element in that namespace.
-If you are not using a default namespace, you need to use a namespace prefix that you have declared previously.
+If you are not using a default namespace, you need to use a namespace prefix that you have declared previously, e.g., `case element(tei:p)` if you have declared the `tei:` namespace prefix.

 #### Running the transformation

-We can start the transformation by passing the XML document to the dispatcher.
-When the dispatcher hits the root node, that begins the depth-first traversal, and the script will run recursively until it has visited every node in the input tree.
+We can start the transformation by passing the XML document (that is the document node that is the parent of the root element) to the dispatcher.
+This begins the depth-first traversal, and the script will run recursively until it has visited every node in the input tree.

 ### Outlining our XML

-The transformation script needs to create both a `case` statement inside the dispatcher and a matching helper function for each node type that requires non-default processing.
-This means that we need an inventory of the element types in our corpus.
-The most robust way to compile this list is to let XQuery do it for us, and the script can also write the dispatcher and create abbreviated placeholder helper functions.
-We do that with the *get_gis.xql* XQuery script in the *scratch* subcollection in the repo for this lesson  (*GI* stands for *generic identifier*, which is the technical term for the the name of element types).
+For every node type in the input that requires non-default processing the transformation script needs both a `case` statement inside the dispatcher and a matching helper function.
+This means that we might want to start developing the transformation script by compiling an inventory of the element types in the corpus.
+The most robust way to compile this list is to let XQuery do it for us, and XQuery can also write the dispatcher and create abbreviated placeholder helper functions.
+We do that with the *get_gis.xql* XQuery script in the *scratch* subcollection in the app for this lesson  (*GI* stands for *generic identifier*, which is the technical term for the name of an element type).

-This script is customized for our project; it reads the `<text>` elements of all of the basic XML data, creates a sorted, deduplicated list of all element types, and uses that to create the dispatcher and skeletal helper rules (the technical term for functioning placeholder code during development is *stub*).
-Our *read.xql* module fetches the main document title from the `<teiHeader>`, but since there are also `<title>` elements inside `<text>`, the `case` statement and stub will be created for that element type, and we just have to remember to write our helper function to treat the main title differently from `<title>` elements inside `<text>`.
-Since we will be creating HTML output, we make the HTML namespace the default; we bind the TEI namespace to the traditional `tei:` prefix, and our scripts uses it where necessary.
-We save the output of *get_gis.xql* in the same *scratch* subcollection, with the resource name *view_skeleton.xql*.
+This script is customized for our project; it reads the `<text>` elements of or stories, creates a sorted, deduplicated list of all element types, and uses that to create the dispatcher and skeletal helper functions (the technical term for functioning placeholder code during development is *stub*).
+(In addition to `<text>`, *read.xql* fetches the main document title from the `<teiHeader>`, but since there are also `<title>` elements inside `<text>`, the `case` statement and stub will be created for that element type, and we just have to remember to write our helper function to treat the main title differently from `<title>` elements inside `<text>`.)
+Since we will be creating HTML output, we let our script make the HTML namespace the default and we bind the TEI namespace to the traditional `tei:` prefix.
+The workflow is that we run *get_gis.xql* to create a skeletal XQuery script for transforming the output of *read.xql* to HTML, save it in the same *scratch* subcollection with the resource name *view_skeleton.xql*, and then edit it manually to edit the placeholder information.

 ### Writing the helper functions

 #### Introduction

-The outlining script generated a default helper function for each element type that reads, as in this example for the TEI `<ab>` element:
+The outlining script generates a default helper function for each element type that reads, as in this example for the TEI `<ab>` element:

 ```xquery
 declare function local:ab($node as element(tei:ab)) as element() {
     <GI>{local:passthru($node)}</GI>};
 ```

 We have named the function after the element type, specified that the input to it is a single instance of that element type, and specified that it will output a single element.
 We’ve made this the default because it is what we’ll want to do in most cases, but if you want to output something other than a single element, you can change the datatype of the result.
-We’ve used a placeholder output element name of `<GI>`, which we’ll change to the name of the actual desired output element (since we’re creating HTML, it will be an element in the TEI namespace).
+We’ve used a placeholder output element name of `<GI>`, which we’ll change to the name of the actual desired output element.
 We need a namespace for the input, but not the output, because we’ve declared the HTML namespace as the default.
+For better control we recommend specifying the name of the output element, e.g., `element(p)` intead of just `element()` when you are creating an HTML `<p>` element.

 #### Processing the children